MAKING A DIFFERENCE

 The mother has help from a nanny with cooking, cleaning, washing etc. (No clothes washing machines here).

-At present we have four completed homes, two of which have been generously funded by Kiwis: Kiwi House and Arohanui House.
+At present we have five completed homes, two of which have been generously funded by Kiwis: Kiwi House and Arohanui House.

 We are committed to caring for the children until they reach adulthood and are self-sufficient.